Gligits/Simple-Keylogger-in-Assembly/Project Overview.md

 ## Features

-1. **Capture Keystrokes:** The keylogger records all keystrokes, including special keys (e.g., Enter, Shift, Ctrl), and stores them in a log file.
+1. **Capture Keystrokes:** The keylogger records all keystrokes, including special keys (Enter, Shift, Ctrl...), and stores them in a log file.
 2. **Stealth Mode:** The program runs in the background without displaying a window or console to avoid detection.
 3. **Active Window Logging:** Logs the name of the active window to provide context for the captured keystrokes.
 4. **Periodic File Writing:** Writes the captured data to a log file every few seconds to ensure data is saved.